Tmitchy/Web-Application-Security-Assessment/README.md

 I checked the user-agent strings to determine whether the activity was likely automated (scripts/tools) or manual.

 6 - Assessed account impact:<br>
-I evaluated whether any accounts were successfully compromised due to weak credentials or lack of protection mechanisms.
+I evaluated whether any accounts were successfully compromised due to weak credentials or a lack of protection mechanisms.
 My analysis confirmed that the IP address 146.24.173.240 accessed the login page for victim.com and successfully gained access to the site through postID = 3 after several brute-force attempts, as shown in the image above.

 7 - Recommended mitigation steps:<br>